 - Step on the resistance band with your right foot.
 Keep your left foot slightly behind the right.
 Hold the handles or ends of the band.

-- Raise the arms until the band reaches the shoulder level.
+- Raise the arms until the band reaches shoulder level.

 - Simultaneously, take one step behind with your left foot.

-- Pause for a moment, lower your arms, and bring your left foot back to the starting position.
+- Hold it for 3-5 seconds, lower your arms, and bring your left foot back to the starting position.

 10. Chest Opener